wichitastateesports/RamilHinshaw.github.io/projects/ictwi18.md

 category: project game
 imgDir: /img/projects/ictwi18/splash.png
 description: >-
-  This was a game made for the ludum dare 36 with the theme "Ancient Technology".
-This was my first entry for Ludum Dare and its not worth glancing at but it is my creation and this project is what finally gave me the motivation on all the other Ludum Dare entries afterward.
+  This was a game made for the ICT Winter 2018 Gamejam with the theme "One Button".
+This was my first local event game jam held here at my college.
+Was a very fun experience and met with a lot of interesting people here.
+The game I created for this game jam was a cute little tower defense game.
 published: true
 ---